samsonw/SublimeTask/README.md

 ##Shortcut Key & Key Binding

-By default, I mapped Command+Ctr+Enter (OS X) and Ctrl+Shift+Enter (Windows, Linux) for toggling the task status, you can simply remap to what’s the most comfortable for you in your Default User keymap file.
+By default, I mapped Command+Ctr+Enter (OS X) and Ctrl+Shift+Enter (Windows, Linux, disabled by default) for toggling the task status, you can simply remap to what’s the most comfortable for you in your Default User keymap file.

 * OS X: